-Free water was not encountered in any of the borings at the time of drilling.
-However, a twenty-four-hour water level was not established in these borings due to time restrictions, as well as, potential safety hazards associated with open bore holes.
+Free water was encountered at about 8.5 feet in boring B1, and at about 8.5 feet in boring B9 during drilling.
+However, a twenty-four-hour water level was not established in these borings due to time restrictions, as well as potential safety hazards associated with open bore holes.